 I love traveling out of London Heathrow.
-I find its architecture and modern design inspiring, unlike the comparatively tatty Gatwick.
+Unlike the comparatively tatty Gatwick, I find its architecture and modern design inspiring.
 Heathrow is now terribly easy to get to with access by tube or via the new Elizabeth line that stretches more than 100km from Reading and Heathrow in the west through central tunnels across to Shenfield and Abbey Wood in the east.
-This new railway, built by Crossrail, stops at 41 stations and makes getting in and out of central London a breeze.
+This new railway, built by Crossrail, stops at 41 stations, making getting in and out of central London a breeze.

 If you travel to Heathrow by car and are flying out of Terminal 5, you must try Pod Parking, which offers larger parking spaces and a fun way to travel between the parking area and the Terminal.